NickBulbeck/th_project6/TEMPtodo.md

 So, to refactor the cookie:

- - at the moment, if you stop and re-start the server, the cookie stays but the da boolean does not.
+ - at the moment, you have to re-start the server to reset the da flag.
+ - this needs to work from cookies.
+ - and in the non-da post code, it needs to un-set it.
+ - which needs a wee TDD'd unset function.
- - try and re-write the code so that it checks the cookie every time...
+ - then, in the app* thing, set it based on the cookie
- - ... maybe this can be done in the app.get * route
- - see if you can re-render the layout.pug template when the first page is loaded

 To refactor the code design itself:
  - create a clickwall.js file